emmsarris/assodyo/README.md

 Obviously, there is a lot of space for improvements.

 Comments and reviews are always welcome.
-Please be kind on your comments
+Please be kind on your comments!